Jeremy Socorro

-Jeremy Socorro Pulido (born 1 September 1999) is a Spanish footballer who plays as a left back for Antequera CF, on loan from CD Tenerife.
+Jeremy Socorro Pulido (born 1 September 1999) is a Spanish footballer who plays as a left back for UCAM Murcia CF.

 Club career

 Born in Las Palmas, Canary Islands, Socorro was an UD Las Palmas youth graduate.
 On 3 August 2018, after finishing his formation, he moved to rivals CD Tenerife; initially assigned to the C-team, he featured regularly with the reserves in Tercera División during the season.

 Socorro made his first team debut on 29 May 2022, starting in a 2–1 Segunda División home loss against FC Cartagena.
 On 24 June, he renewed his contract with Tenerife until 2024, but was loaned to Segunda Federación side Antequera CF on 1 September.

+In July 2023, after achieving promotion to Primera Federación, Socorro's loan with Antequera was extended for a further year.
+On 9 July 2024, he signed for UCAM Murcia CF in the fourth division.